-Your Family Optometrists in Laguna Beach and Irvine, CA
+Your Family Optometrists in Laguna Beach, CA

 Children have different vision and eye care requirements than adults.
 If your child’s eyesight isn’t functioning in top shape, it can interfere with learning and development.
-Dr. Michael D. Cook and Dr. David N. Cler, our caring optometrists in Irvine and Laguna Beach, CA, are knowledgeable and experienced in providing kids with all the pediatric eye care services they need.
+Dr. Michael D. Cook and Dr. David N. Cler, our caring optometrists in Laguna Beach, CA, are knowledgeable and experienced in providing kids with all the pediatric eye care services they need.

 Annual Eye Exams are Essential